bwsw/sj-platform/SJDocs/source/Tutorial.rst

 After that, the instance of a processing module aggregates response time and a total amount of echo/unreachable responses by IP per 1 minute and sends aggregated data to 'echo-response-1m' stream.
 In the fping demonstration example the data aggregation is performed with the processing module of a regular-streaming type.

-In the :ref:`fping-Customization` section we will tell how to add two more instances to the processing module for calculating responses per 3 minutes and per 1 hour.
-It will allow adjusting the system to a specific aim and makeing calculaations for different periods of time.
+In the :ref:`fping-Customization` section we will tell you how to add two more instances to the processing module for calculating responses per 3 minutes and per 1 hour.
+It is an optional step which allows adjusting the system to a specific aim and making calculations for different periods of time.

 Finally, the output module exports aggregated data from echo-response streams to Elasticsearch.
 The result is visualized using Kibana.